hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-14-decoding-emotion.md

 ##### Finding Emotion-Relevant Features

+We can use the EMOTIC dataset to identify the features that are related to emotion.
 The EMOTIC dataset contains 23k images labeled with 26 emotions.
 Our approach:

 1. Pass each EMOTIC image through the VLM to get embeddings
 2. Run embeddings through the SAE to get feature activations